SovanAI/portfolio/README.md

 # portfolio
-A code for html to create a web-site commertial purpose
+Just a code to create website for personal use only